Wales Council of the Blind

 This is the person whom the Local Authority must identify when sending parents a final version of a statement.
 The named person, who should usually be identified in cooperation with the parents, must be someone who can give parents information and advice about their child's SENs.
 He or she may be appointed at the start of the assessment process and can then attend meetings with parents and encourage parental participation throughout that process.
 The named person should normally be independent of the LA and may be someone from a voluntary organisation or parent partnership scheme.

-Neoplasia eye condition
+Neoplasia other condition

-Neurofibromatosis eye condition
+Neurofibromatosis other condition

 Newly Qualified Social Worker (NQSW) adult social care